stanfordnlp/plot-interface/Help.md

 To use this tool, **type a command** like `remove ticks`, `change x label to XYZ`, `move the axis label down` and press enter.
 Use **select an example** to try another example (from [VegaLite Examples]).

-If you are happy with the result, click **Use**, which then set that modification as the Current Example, and you can proceed with further modifications.
+If you are happy with the result, **Open** the plot and click **Use**, which then set that modification as the Current Example, and you can proceed with further modifications.

 ## Example commands